Mental health - Federal election

 Although we are only at the beginning of our rapid growth, our communities are already experiencing limited access to crisis and ongoing mental health support services.

 The lack of access to local services forces already vulnerable people to seek appointments a long way away.
-This is difficult for many families, with almost one third of households in Mitchell Shire having access to only one car or no motorized vehicle at all and limited public transport options.
+This is difficult for many families, with almost one third of households in Mitchell Shire having access to only one car or no motorised vehicle at all and limited public transport options.

 One in 15 people in Mitchell Shire are reporting high or very high psychological distress.
 This is higher than the state average.